VesnaBrucoms/ps-technical-challenge/docs/design/future-changes.md

 Mean =

+## Additional Models

+For speed of implementation for this tech test, as well as its relative simplicity, I opted to not implement many models.
+The only one that was is `Threshold` as the `_calculate_achievement_level` function was sorely needing better clarity.

+To improve readability throughout the code additional models would be useful.
+The ones I'd look towards implementing first would be a `User` and `Game` model to represent the data being retrieved from the given users API.
+Given the simplicity of the JSON objects I would argue it's unnecessary to provide further models, but a real project such as this I expect would have far more complicated objects and so additional modelling would be very useful for readability.

 ## Metrication

 Some basic metrics would help in understanding where heavier loads exist, and in feeding back to the